deniz-oezdemir/Inception/Evaluation README.md

     - inception_net (docker compose automatically prefixes the network name with the project name): custom bridge network, created for this Inception project.
 It allows containers connected to it to communicate with each other, and it might be configured with specific settings for your project.
     - none: provides no networking for the containers.
 It's used when you don't want the container to have any network access.

-`docker network inspect inception_all`: The Docker network used for this setup is named `inception_all`, configured as a bridge network.
+`docker network inspect inception_net`: The Docker network used for this setup is named `inception_net`, configured as a bridge network.
 It contains three containers: `mariadb`, `wordpress`, and `nginx`, each assigned a unique IPv4 address within the network's subnet.
 - mariadb serves as the database server
 - wordpress functions as the content management system
 - nginx acts as the web server that forwards requests to wordpress